amitkgupta/boshv3/README.md

 that can be uploaded to the Director.
 Creating one of these resources requires providing a URL for the BOSH stemcell.
 This stemcell will be uploaded via the `Team` in the same namespace where the `Stemcell` resource has been created.
 The link between a `Stemcell` and a `Team` is implicit by virtue of being in the same namespace.  `Stemcell`s cannot be mutated.
 Deleting a `Stemcell` custom resource will delete the stemcell from the corresponding BOSH Director.

+### VM Extension

+The `VMExtension` kind of resource provided by the `vmextensions.bosh.akgupta.ca` CRD represents VM extensions that traditionally live in a "Cloud Config".
+This "BOSH v3" API eschews the complex, monolithic "Cloud Config" and treats VM Extensions as their own, first-class resource.
+These will be referenceable by name within Instance Groups (not yet implemented).
+Creating one of these VM Extension resources requires simply providing `cloud_properties`.
+This VM extension will be created via the `Team` in the same namespace where the `VMExtension` resource has been created.
+The link between a `VMExtension` and a `Team` is implicit by virtue of being in the same namespace.  `VMExtension`s cannot be mutated.
+Deleting a `VMExtension` custom resource will delete it from from the corresponding BOSH Director.

 ## Usage